We’re still hearing about the boycott of the 2017 plebiscite. Low voter turnout continues to be an argument against statehood.

 The “commonwealth” party continues to reject that reality and to imagine an “enhanced commonwealth” possibility.

-In 2019, we look forward to statehood for Puerto Rico, in spite of these machinations.
+We look forward to statehood for Puerto Rico, in spite of these machinations.